ustunb/actionable-recourse/README.md

 ## Overview

-*Recourse* is the ability to change the decision of a model by altering *actionable* input variables (e.g., income, # of bank accounts, # of credit cards vs. age, gender, ethnicity).
+*Recourse* is the ability to change the decision of a model by altering *actionable* input variables (e.g., income, n_bank_accounts, n_credit_cards as opposed to age, gender, ethnicity).

-This package includes tools to audit recourse in linear classification models.

-### Highlights
+### Package Highlights

-- Generate a list of actionable changes for a person to obtain a specific outcome from a linear model
+- List actionable changes for a person to obtain a favorable outcome from a linear classifiers
-- Measure the feasibility and difficulty of recourse for model over a population of interest
+- Measure the feasibility and difficulty of recourse for model on a population of interest

 ## Installation